Yelp/tlspretense-service/README.md

   - Each request from your client will consume one test case in the container.
 6. Repeat until all tests are exhausted
 7. Once all tests have been exhausted, the container will print a report to console and terminate.
 Read the report printed by the container for which tests passed and failed, with a brief summary detailing the expected responses from your client.

+To rerun all tests, simply issue make again.
+If you change any variables, be sure to issue a make clean beforehand, so the Docker container is rebuilt accordingly.